bloomberg/container-timing/README.md

 - `entryType`: `"container"`
 - `startTime`: A [DOMHighResTimeStamp](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) of the latest container paint time
 - `identifier`: The value of the element's containertiming attribute (empty string if it does not have it)
+- `intersectionRect`: The bounding box of all paints accumulated so far within this container
 - `size`: The size of the combined region painted (so far) within this container
 - `firstRenderTime`: A [DOMHighResTimeStamp](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) of the first paint time for this container
 - `duration`: A [DOMHighResTimeStamp](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) set to 0